DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 _This is part one of a two-part series about our homepage redesign._

 Digital teams from [18F](https://18f.gsa.gov/) and the [Department of the Interior](https://www.doi.gov/) have been publishing government data about energy and mineral extraction on federal lands and waters since 2014.
-[Natural Resources Revenue Data](https://revenuedata.doi.gov/) continues to provide that open government data.
+The [Natural Resources Revenue Data](https://revenuedata.doi.gov/) portal provides that open government data today.

 Back in 2014, 18F built the site to support the federal government's participation in the [Extractive Industries Transparency Initiative](https://eiti.org/) (EITI).
 While the U.S. government decided to no longer formally implement the EITI Standard in November 2017, the department remains a strong supporter of the principles of transparency represented by the initiative.